Discover tips and resources to make piano practicing more fun and effective!

 How to practice sight reading for piano players

-It’s important to understand that sight reading is a specific skill that is independent of playing practiced pieces at the piano.
+It’s important to understand that sight reading, or the ability to play an unfamiliar piece of music by reading notes off of a page, is a specific skill that is independent of playing practiced pieces at the piano.
 For most students, sight reading will not come automatically as they progress through their piano studies.
 It’s a skill that must be developed intentionally.

 To practice sight reading effectively remember these tips:

-• When reading melody lines, look for relationships between notes.
-Do they repeat, step up, step down, skip, or move in a larger interval?
+- When reading melody lines, look for relationships between notes.
+Do the notes repeat, step up, step down, skip, or move in a larger interval?
 Focus on relationships rather than the absolute positions of the notes.

 Get more tips on how to become a great sight reader.